Abu Ayyub al-Ansari: Biography

-Abu Ayyub was born in Medina, Hejaz as Khalid bin Zayd to a Najjar family of the Banu Khazraj.
+Abu Ayyub was born in Medina, Hejaz as Khalid bin Zayd to the Najjar family of the Banu Khazraj.
 As Abu Ayyub was the head of his family, he was one of the chosen elders in Medina who went to the valley of Aqaba and pledged allegiance to Islam at the hands of Muhammad, who named him Abu Ayyub al-Ansari.
 After the migration, Muhammad united the Muhajiruns and Ansars into a single allegiance.

-Abu Ayyub was a descendant of Nebaioth, son of Ishmael, through al-Azd, the parent tribe of the Banu Najjar.

-Conversion to Islam

-When Muhammad arrived in Medina, all of the inhabitants of the city offered to accommodate him.
-It is said that the camel was commanded by Allah so Prophet Muhammad let the camel decide to walk where it chose and he would to stay at the house where the camel stopped.
-The camel stopped at the house of Abu Ayyub al-Ansari, a member of the Banu Najjar, who were regarded as the best tribe of Medina.
-Though Abu Ayyub al-Ansari had prepared meals for only Muhammad and Abu Bakr, Muhammad directed that everyone in the neighbourhood be invited to partake in the meal.
-To everyone's surprised delight, all of the approximately 180 people who came were able to eat to their satisfaction.
-This was deemed to be a miracle.

 Waqif in Al-Masjid an-Nabawi

-Waqif of Al-Masjid an-Nabawi: The land of Al-Masjid an-Nabawi belonged to two young orphans, Sahal and Suhayl, and when they learned that Muhammad wished to acquire their land for a mosque, they went to Muhammad and offered the land to him as a gift.
-Muhammad insisted on paying for the land because they were orphaned children.
-The ultimately agreed purchase price was paid by Abu Ayyub al-Ansari who thus became the waqif (or creator of a charitable endowment) of Al-Masjid an-Nabawi on behalf of Muhammad.
+Waqif of Al-Masjid an-Nabawi: The land of Al-Masjid an-Nabawi belonged to two young orphans, Sahal and Suhayl, and when they learned that Prophet Muhammad wished to acquire their land for a mosque, they went to Prophet Muhammad and offered the land to him as a gift.
+Prophet Muhammad insisted on paying for the land because they were orphaned children.
+The ultimately agreed purchase price was paid by Abu Ayyub al-Ansari who thus became the waqif (or creator of a charitable endowment) of Al-Masjid an-Nabawi on behalf of Prophet Muhammad.

 He was chosen as the Rashidun governor of Medina during the caliphate of Ali ibn Abi Talib.